New York City Guide

 28. Egg Sandwich From The Butcher’s Daughter

-The great thing about NYC foods being so diverse is that there are fantastic restaurants for any group who has a food restriction or allergy — meaning lots of vegan options.
-The Butcher’s Daughter is a health-conscious restaurant, and customers rave over its stellar vegan options.
-Start your day with their egg sandwich: a buttery croissant topped with eggs, vegan cheddar cheese, smashed avocado and baby kale.
+The great thing about NYC food being so diverse is that there are fantastic restaurants for any group who has a food restriction, allergy or preference, including lots of vegan options.
+If you’re a predominantly plant-based eater looking for delectable food in NYC, The Butcher’s Daughter is a health-conscious restaurant with stellar vegan and vegetarian options that customers rave about.

 The Butcher’s Daughter | Multiple Locations | $$